It’s important that you plant the right types of trees, in the right places, and look after them properly.

 - Whether you have any dogs or pets on the property.

 - If the trees can be accessed.
 For example, if there are locked gates that would need to be opened for us to inspect the tree.

 - Your correct daytime phone number so we can reach you if we need more information, or to arrange access to inspect the tree/s.

 If you are not the property owner, you will also need to attach a legal document showing the owner's approval for you to act on their behalf.
 This could include (but is not limited to) strata managers, Power of Attorney, Directors of companies, Trustees, Executors, etc.

-We recommend that you apply online for a Tree Permit using the button on this page.
-However, if you’d prefer to use a hard copy, download the form below:
+If you’d prefer to use a hard copy, download the form below:

 Apply for a Tree Permit PDF, 235.14 KB

 You can return PDF application forms to us:

 - By post with a cheque or money order payable to Wollongong City Council.
 Our mailing address is shown within the How to Pay Section on the form.